-- The Sub-Fund ESG suitability analysis for investments as defined below: - direct investments: only companies with an ESG risk score below 40 are eligible and a controversy level of 5 (or "severe") based on Sustainalytics data - Indirect investments: : investment funds that promote environmental and social characteristics and qualify as an investment product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector or that contribute to environmental and social objectives and qualify as an investment product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- The Management Company ESG suitability criteria for investments as defined below: - direct investments: securities with an ESG risk score below 40 are eligible and a controversy level of 5 (or "severe") based on Sustainalytics data. - Indirect investments: investment funds that promote environmental and social characteristics and qualify as an investment product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector or that contribute to environmental and social objectives and qualify as an investment product in accordance with article 9 of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?